Get an independent review of Construction Documents for Completeness, Consistency, Coordination and Constructability before you build.

-You have probably experienced change orders on every project, and you may have come to expect them.
+You have probably experienced change orders on every project, and you may have come to expect a few.
 Yet almost every new change order claim from a contractor is unexpected and relates to needs or requirements you thought your construction documents covered.
-They can result from information gaps or contradictions, where something that should be shown is not, or where a requirement in one place contradicts a requirement in another, even within the same drawing or specification section.
-Many claims may be based on a clear enough reading of the drawings and specifications: for example, you wanted blue, but your drawings or specifications actually call for yellow.
-Looking at such a claim, you are likely to wonder how yellow found its way into the drawings, when you thought you had been perfectly clear with your project team that you (or your client) wanted blue.
+Change order claims can result from information gaps or contradictions, where something that should be shown is not, or where a requirement in one place contradicts a requirement in another, even within the same drawing or specification section.
+Many claims may be based on a clear enough reading of the drawings and specifications: for example, you needed and wanted a diesel emergency generator, but the project specifications actually call for an emergency generator powered by natural gas, which is not available at the project site.
+Looking at such a claim, especially when the wrong generator has already been delivered, you are likely to wonder how natural gas found its way into the specifications, when you thought you had been perfectly clear with your project team that you needed and wanted diesel for the project.

 Change orders – even for seemingly minor items – can be frightfully expensive on a large project, and even the most empathetic clients can become irritated at having to write checks to cover perceived boo-boos.
-For the architect, such change orders can become an embarrassment that detracts from the reputation you hope to enjoy.
-Beyond embarrassment, it can adversely affect repeat business and referrals.
+For the Architect or Engineer, such change orders can become time-consuming and embarrassing distractions, and making the call on change order claims can be very difficult.
+Beyond embarrassment, they can adversely affect repeat business and referrals.
 Other issues related to the construction documents may go unnoticed during construction and surface as post-construction problems.

-A Peer Review of construction documents can look for potential change orders and potential post-construction problems.
-An independent reviewer sees what you drew or wrote without knowing what you think you drew or wrote.
-As a fellow architect looking at your construction documents, the independent reviewer may recognize your design intent and be able to share useful observations about the documents to facilitate your effective completion of the documents for bidding and construction.
+An independent peer review of construction documents can highlight potential change orders and potential post-construction issues.
+The independent reviewer sees what the Architect drew or wrote without knowing exactly what the Architect thought to draw or write.
+As a fellow architect looking at construction documents, the independent reviewer may recognize the Architect’s design intent and be able to share useful observations about the documents to facilitate the Architect’s effective completion of the documents for bidding and construction.

 1. Do the drawing views (plans, elevations, sections, etc.) relate to each other well and come together as a cohesive and coordinated picture of the building?
 Do the basic views contradict each other?
 Is cross-referencing coherent?